microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getonedriveactivityusercounts.md

 Get the trend in the number of active OneDrive users.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - OneDrive for Business activity](https://support.office.com/client/OneDrive-for-Business-user-activity-8bbe4bf8-221b-46d6-99a5-2fb3c8ef9353).
+> For details about different report views and names, see [Office 365 Reports - OneDrive for Business activity](https://support.office.com/client/OneDrive-for-Business-user-activity-8bbe4bf8-221b-46d6-99a5-2fb3c8ef9353).

 ## Permissions